 Binge Eating Disorder: Symptoms and Treatment for the Illness Affecting More Than 350,000 In The U.K.

 “‘A person who binge eats uses food as a means of coping with, or silencing, negative emotions such as anxiety or depression,’ said a spokesperson for eating disorders charity, Beat.
 ‘However, the feelings of guilt and shame that often follow a binge episode can make the person feel worse rather than better, and cause them to become secretive and dishonest about their eating habits.’”
 Read more here.

-Page last reviewed by Jacquelyn Ekern, MS, LPC on June 3, 2019.
+Page last reviewed by Baxter Ekern, MBA on November 7, 2023.